sugarenia/sugarenia.github.io/_posts/blog/2013-06-05-how-i-force-myself-to-be-productive-or-else.md

 ---
-title: How I Force Myself to Be Productive (or else)
+title: How I Force Myself to be Productive (or else)
 author: Sugar
 layout: post
 category: blog